 From your vantage point spear heading programs at AUC, what can you tell the world about ancient Egypt or a specific dynasty that would be of value to the world beyond the notoriety of the pyramids.

 (Bahia) The technology of living is not limited to digital and it is very advanced.
 There are technologies we are no longer able to tap into, I really believe that.
 These ancient technologies were tuned in to nature, they worked with it.
 We were not dependent on fuel energy.
-Look at the water ways and the architecture of houses that regulate heat and airflow.
+Look at the waterways and the architecture of houses that regulate heat and airflow.
 We didn’t need air conditioners, we build structures working with nature.
 Our systems of consumption are not sustainable.
 Big businesses are concerned with making money.
 We need to look at ancient cultures and the solutions they applied.

 We were not dependent of fuel energy, we worked with nature.
 Look at the water ways and the architecture of houses that regulate heat and airflow

 We didn’t need air conditioners, we build structures working with nature.
-Our systems of consumptions are not sustainable.
+Our systems of consumption are not sustainable.
 Big businesses are concerned with making too much money.
 We need to look at ancient cultures and the solutions they applied because we have so many species or people and living organisms.

 You are not in support of capitalism?

 (Bahia) Definitely not.
 It has proven its failure.
 Look around you.
 The rivers are polluted.
-Why should I buy my water in a plastic bottle.
+Why should I buy my water in a plastic bottle?
 It defies common sense!
 How did we get to this?

 What kind of work or upcoming projects can the world expect from Bahia Shehab within the next 5 years?

 (Bahia) Do you want concrete projects or theoretical ones?
 [Bahia laughs].
 I think I have things lined up for the next 5 to 10 years.
 I am working on releasing a book, three books actually which will be coming out hopefully soon.
-The soonest one is going to be documenting a series of walls I have painted on, in different cities around world.
+The soonest one is going to be documenting a series of walls I have painted on, in different cities around the world.
 The walls I paint are poetry by Palestinian poet Mahmoud Darwish, I have painted in Paris, New York, Tokyo, Marrakesh and at the Shangri La Museum in Honolulu amongst others.
 The book will contain the stories and because there was no funding it will also cover stories of the kindness of people who helped me.
 This book is entitled At the Corner of a Dream coming out hopefully later on this year.
-I also coauthored another book A History of Arab Graphic Design featuring 80 designers from the arab world from Morocco to Iraq (100 years on Arab design).
-In terms of artwork there are quite a few, I will be doing the Bellagio residency this summer.
+I also co-authored another book A History of Arab Graphic Design featuring 80 designers from the arab world from Morocco to Iraq (100 years on Arab design).
+In terms of artwork, there are quite a few, I will be doing the Bellagio residency this summer.
 At the Bellagio I will be researching marriage contracts exploring monogamy and polygamy and likely will be doing artwork around that.